-Niederösterreich is Austria’s largest quality-wine-growing area.
-This designation stands for a big variety of different wine styles of international and indigenous grape varieties with Grüner Veltliner covering 44%.
-There are eight specific wine-growing regions in Niederösterreich, stretching from the Wachau in the west to Carnuntum in the east.
-These can be divided into three major climatic zones: the Weinviertel in the north, the region along the river Danube, with its adjoining valleys to the west of Vienna, and the warmer Pannonian part in the south-east of Niederösterreich.
+Niederösterreich (Lower Austria) is Austria’s largest Qualitätswein wine-growing region.
+This region is associated with a wealth of different origins and wine styles produced from unique domestic grapes, as well as international varieties.
+Niederösterreich is home to eight specific Qualitätswein wine-growing regions, ranging from Wachau in the west to Carnuntum in the east.
+It can be divided into three rough climate zones: the Weinviertel in the north, the Danube region and its tributary valleys to the west of Vienna, and Niederösterreich, with its Pannonian climate, in the south-east.

 The vast Weinviertel made headlines in 2003, when it was the first wine-growing region in Austria to decide to exclusively use the name of the region to market its most regionally typical wine, namely its flagship, peppery Grüner Veltliner.
 Since then, the designation Weinviertel DAC on a label guarantees that the wine held within is an aromatic, peppery and refreshing Grüner Veltliner.
 Since the 2009 vintage, powerful Reserve wines have also been released under this designation.
 The diverse range of varietals from the Weinviertel includes refreshing white wines, fruity reds and even a selection of sweet wines, which are labelled with Niederösterreich as their designation of origin.

 A number of delightful wine villages are threaded along the Danube from Melk to Klosterneuburg, and along the Krems, Traisen and Kamp tributaries like a string of pearls.
 Here, Riesling has established itself as a flagship variety alongside Grüner Veltliner.
 These two varieties express their typical regional characteristics under the designations Wachau DAC, Kremstal DAC , Kamptal DAC, Traisental DAC and Wagram DAC.